drug-design/course/docs/chapters/molecular-graphics.md

 ### Visualization of Properties on Molecular Surfaces

-Molecules are not inert entities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/visualization-properties-on-molecular-surfaces-5602da23'><i class='fa fa-play' aria-hidden='true'></i></button>Molecules are not inert entities.
 They have subtle physico-chemical properties (atomic charges, electrostatic potentials, hydrophobicity, polarizability) that strongly influence the way in which molecules interact with one another.
 The display of molecular surfaces that incorporates the added dimension of molecular properties will allow one to understand and predict how molecules interact with one another and dock with one another as well.
 It also aids in designing new molecules that will optimally bind to a target receptor.
 The corresponding surfaces can be displayed using color codes and contour lines.
 *[nce]: New Chemical Entity: a compound not previously described.